All Episodes

 You would never, you would never know that if you routinely read social media.

-I sh I uh I'm I'm Apparently getting uh an unfair share of somebody else's time because that's the noted uh CBS correspondent Morley Saifer has passed away at age 84.
+The average person, 0.45, I thought of that and I said, well, hmm, I'm apparently getting an unfair share of somebody else's time because that the noted CBS correspondent Morley Safer has passed away at age 84.

-Uh not to request my appearance on the show, but to quote me about something, somebody else's appearance he was putting together, ended up arguing with me about what he what I thought.
+One was on the phone where he called me back in my TV show days not to request my appearance on the show, but to quote me about something, somebody else's appearance he was putting together.

 I thought, well, this is strange.

-You're calling me to ask me for my input on something you're doing, and he's arguing with me, which which was fine.
+You're calling me to ask me for my input on something you're doing, and he's arguing with me, which was fine.

-I've told the story before.
+The other time, it's more noteworthy, I've told the story before.

-I was profiled once on 60 minutes when something got past somebody there, and they ended up profiling me.
+I was profiled once on 60 Minutes when something got past somebody there, and they ended up profiling me.

-who, unbeknownst to the people at CBS, was an acquaintance of mine.
+And I happened to note that I was seated at the same table as noted Professor Camille Poggin, who, unbeknownst to the people at CBS, was an acquaintance of mine.

 And she admires creativity and art.